gjlondon/definitive_guide_to_django_deployment/README.md

 Just use them.
 Also apparently baked into Django 1.6.

+##Gevent

+In my experience, by far the biggest cause of slowness in Django is I/O or network requests (e.g. calling an external API to supply some data for a widget.)
+By default, Python blocks the thread making the call until it's done.
+Gunicorn gives you "workers" which run in separate threads, but if you have four workers and they all block waiting for a long database query then your whole site will just hang until a worker is free (or the request times out.)

+You can make things *way* faster by using "green threading" via [gevent](http://www.gevent.org/).
+Green threading is conceptually complicated (and occasionally buggy) but the basic idea is that one thread can contain many "green" threads.
+One one green thread runs at a time, but if it needs to wait for I/O it cedes control to another green thread.
+So your server can accomodate *way* more requests by never blocking the gunicorn worker threads.

 #Wrap up

-And there you go.
-You've got a production-ready Django website.
-It's reasonable secure, easy to update, cheap to run, fully customizable and should be able to easily handle the kind of traffic a new site is likely to get.
+**And there you go.
+You've got a production-ready Django website.** It's reasonable secure, easy to update, cheap to run, fully customizable and should be able to easily handle the kind of traffic a new site is likely to get.
 If you need more power, just shutdown your EC2 instances and upgrade to a larger instance type.
-Or get fancy by spinning up more webservers and putting a load balancer in front of them.
+Or get fancy by spinning up more webservers and using the load balancer to route requests among them.

 Anyway, thanks for making it this far!
 If you've got any suggestions for how to do anything in this guide better, please leave a comment or a pull request!
 And if you build any custom Chef code for your own deployment, please consider contributing it back to this guide or to the official [application_python](https://github.com/opscode-cookbooks/application_python) cookbook.

 And if you enjoy this kind of material, consider [following me on Twitter](http://www.twitter.com/rogueleaderr) or [subscribing to my newsletter](http://eepurl.com/GeOqP).

 ##Notes
-[1]<a href id="note_algo"></a> And Python has existing libraries that implement nearly any algorithm better than I could anyway.
+[\*]<a href id="note_algo"></a> And Python has existing libraries that implement nearly any algorithm better than I could anyway.

+[\*]<a href id="note_devops"></a> I'll try to be gentle but won't simplify where doing so would hurt the quality of the ultimate deployment.
+If you don't know what a load balancer or an SSH key is, you're going to have a hard time following along.
+But Google can help you with that.
+Don't worry, I'll be here when you get back.

+[\*]<a href id="cred_3"></a> You *can* run Postgres on the same VM, but putting it on a separate box will avoid resource contention and make your app more scalable.
+You also can run nginx and celery on their own VM's which will make your site *super* scalable.
+But if you need this guide then you're probably not seeing enough traffic to make that worth the added complexity.

-[2]<a href id="cred_3"></a> [More about WSGI](http://agiliq.com/blog/2013/07/basics-wsgi/)
+[\*]<a href id="cred_3"></a> [More about WSGI](http://agiliq.com/blog/2013/07/basics-wsgi/)

-[3]<a href id="note_docker"></a> But *you* should really consider writing a guide to deploying Django using Docker so I can link to it.
+[\*]<a href id="note_docker"></a> But *you* should really consider writing a guide to deploying Django using Docker so I can link to it.

-[4]<a href id="note_2"></a> For development I enjoy [VirtualenvWrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) which makes switching between venv's easy.
+[\*]<a href id="note_2"></a> For development I enjoy [VirtualenvWrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) which makes switching between venv's easy.
 But it installs venvs by default in a ~/Envs home directory and for deployment we want to keep as much as possible inside of one main project directory (to make everything easy to find.)

-[5]<a href id="cred_2"></a> Hat tip to garnaat for [his AWS recipe to setup an account with boto](https://github.com/garnaat/paws/blob/master/ec2_launch_instance.py)
+[\*]<a href id="cred_2"></a> Hat tip to garnaat for [his AWS recipe to setup an account with boto](https://github.com/garnaat/paws/blob/master/ec2_launch_instance.py)

-[6]<a href id="cred_1"></a> Hat tip to Martha Kelly for [her post on using Fabric/Boto to deploy EC2](http://marthakelly.github.io/blog/2012/08/09/creating-an-ec2-instance-with-fabric-slash-boto/)
+[\*]<a href id="cred_1"></a> Hat tip to Martha Kelly for [her post on using Fabric/Boto to deploy EC2](http://marthakelly.github.io/blog/2012/08/09/creating-an-ec2-instance-with-fabric-slash-boto/)

-[7]<a href id="cred_4"></a> Chef/Django posts:
+[\*]<a href id="cred_4"></a> Chef/Django posts:

 * ["Building a Django App Server with Chef, Eric Holscher"](http://ericholscher.com/blog/2010/nov/8/building-django-app-server-chef/)